Replicated tables

 141000

-# Changing the replication type to <cluster-name> and enabling the replica
+# Changing the replication type on first-replica-cluster and enabling the replica.

 yt alter-table-replica 730e-8611b-3ff02c5-f647333f --enable --mode sync

-# Reading data from <cluster-name> and checking data availability
+# Reading data from first-replica-cluster and checking if the data has appeared.

 {"k":1,"v":100}